Page Content

 • refuse to deal with the request.

 In either case a justification will need to be provided, as well as informing the requestor with the reasons that the Data Protection Officer is not taking action and the requestors right to make a complaint to the Office of the Data Protection Commission.
+(ICO, 2018)

-5.5.8 The Data Controller shall:
+5.4.8 The Data Controller shall:

-• Ensure computer and administrative procedures are adequate and cross-checking exists to ensure high levels of data accuracy.
+• Ensure computer and administrative procedures are adequate and crosschecking exists to ensure high levels of data accuracy.

 • Staff are aware of the general requirement to keep personal data up to date.